will-gibson/webflow-snippets/dynamic-copyright-year.md

-This short Javascript code crumb will allow you to dynamically set the current year for your © copyright year in your footer automatically.
+This short Javascript code crumb dynamically sets the current year for your © copyright year in your footer automatically.

 Place into `</body>`
 ```js